behavior—the manner of conducting ourselves

 • What moments can you birth into reality—dreams that lay dormant in your heart—if your release yourself from self-imposed bondage that screams, “no you can’t”?

-We have this minute right now; this fleeting, fragile, blink-of-an-eye minute and then it’s gone.
+We have this minute right now; this fragile, blink-of-an-eye minute and then it’s gone.

-I remember the mornings, a couple of years ago when I used to walk to the bus stop with my granddaughter.
+A couple of years ago, I used to walk to the bus stop with my granddaughter.
 Fog often hung in the air so dense that we couldn’t see more than two feet in front of us.
 Webs covered the boxwoods and the intricate patterns glistened in spite of the heavy mist.
 We talked each morning on the way to that bus stop.
 An eleven-year-old girl and a grandmother who was aware that these particular moments were creating a bond that would last forever.

-I’m aware that if I made some decisions differently, my life would not be the same.
-When I look back at over six decades, I can see where those dots are connected.
-I see how what I chose created the life I now live.
-I can see the moments, that I chose to live into, that created the days that created the years.
+I’m aware that if I made different choices, my life would not be the same.
+When I look back at over six decades, I can see where those dots are connected; how what I chose created the life I now live.
+I can see the moments, that created the days that created the years.

-How often do you forget about imminent behavior—putting living fully into today “on hold”; dreaming about a better tomorrow, all the while missing the moments that make up your life?
+How often do you forget about imminent behavior by putting living fully into today on hold to dream about a better tomorrow?

-• remembering, that you can’t undo the past, but you can influence your future
+• Remember that you can’t undo the past, but you can influence your future.

-• being intentional about the moments you want to create in the time you have left
+• Be intentional about the moments you want to create in the time you have left.

-• slowing down long enough to catch a glimpse of yourself as you fly through this adventure called life
+• Slow down long enough to catch a glimpse of yourself as you fly through life.

-• listening to what your spirit wants to stir in you—that ineffable something so special that you don’t have the language to name it
+• Listen to what your spirit wants to stir in you—that ineffable something so special that you don’t have the language to name it.

-• remembering that you don’t need to accomplish something remarkable today; you simply need to be in today
+•Remind yourself that you don’t need to accomplish something remarkable today; you simply need to be in today.

-• ignoring the nagging voice that says, “How dare you expect more; who do you think you are to believe you can create a better reality?” (that’s not your spirit talking; it’s a human-made fear of reaching for the stars)
+• Ignore the nagging voice that says, “How dare you expect more; who do you think you are to believe you can create a better reality?” (that’s not your spirit talking; it’s a human-made fear of reaching for the stars).